ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/08-binary-search-analysis.md

 <inlineav id="BsearchDandCRecurCON" src="AlgAnal/BsearchDandCRecurCON.js" name="Binary Search recurrence slideshow" links="AlgAnal/BsearchDandCRecurCON.css"/>

-Function `binarySearch` is designed to find the (single) occurrence of
-$K$ and return its position.
-A special value is returned if $K$ does not appear in the array.
-This algorithm can be modified to implement variations such as returning the position of the first occurrence of $K$ in the array if multiple occurrences are allowed, and returning the position of the greatest value less than $K$ when $K$ is not in the array.

 Comparing sequential search to binary search, we see that as $n$ grows, the $\Theta(n)$ running time for sequential search in the average and worst cases quickly becomes much greater than the $\Theta(\log n)$